Edible Wild Plants: A Year-Round Guide to UK Foraging

 Blackberries (Rubus fruticosus):

 A true summer treat, blackberries are a familiar sight along hedgerows, country paths, and woodlands.
-Recognizable by their plump, dark berries, these sweet gems are bursting with flavor and nutrients.
+Recognizable by their plump, dark berries, these sweet gems are bursting with flavour and nutrients.
 Harvest ripe, juicy blackberries and enjoy them as a simple snack, or use them in pies, jams, or smoothies for a taste of summer’s abundance.

 Wild Strawberries (Fragaria vesca):